LW83/Project-5-EverWear/README.md

 The marketing plan for the company is as follows:
  - SEO: Ensure the site is optimised for organic search in particular with the set up of Google Search Console.
  - SEM: Focus on Google Ads campaigns to drive immediate clicks and awareness pending organic search growth.
 This will need to be configured to correctly track conversions to ensure accurate assessment of campaign impact.
  - Organic Social Media: The company has established a Facebook page but an Instagram page would also be highly impactful given the visual nature of the product and the demographic targeted.
-Twitter will also likley be set up as a good 'real time' mechanism for interacting with consumers and any feedback or issues they may have.
+Twitter will also likely be set up as a good 'real time' mechanism for interacting with consumers and any feedback or issues they may have.
  - Social Media Advertising: Paid advertising campaigns (possibly boosted posts in the short term for budget reasons) across Facebook and Instagram to increase visibility, follows and brand awareness.
 Facebook pixel should also be set up to drive data from future advertising campaigns.
  - Email Marketing: A newsletter sign up has been built into the site and periodic communications can be sent to people signed up with exclusive offers, early access to new product ranges or sales and discount codes.
-This will be an important way of reaching consumers already engaged with the brand and retain loyalty.
+This will be an important way of reaching consumers already engaged with the brand and retaining loyalty.
  - Traditional Marketing: As a clothing brand, more traditional marketing channels may also be relevant such as print advertising, TV advertising and potential sponsorship or endorsement arrangements with a partner company or individual.

 The short term focus would be on Google Ads, boosted Facebook & Instagram posts and establishing e-mail marketing.
 Advertising budgets can be increased as the business establishes.